…in which I perform secret ablutions in a former library, conform to Way lore by needing the GPS and munch al dente florets in the dark.

 This cafe is in an historic County Council building formerly the town’s library and before that the workhouse.
-A big plus is that the loo is not only very private and tucked away upstairs, it’s a big room with a lock on the washroom door, hot water and paper towels.
-It’s ideal for a quick bit of maintenance after two nights’ wild camping.
-There’s another cafe in the town centre, a pub that does food, a butchers for pies, a bakers too but perhaps most useful not a candlestick maker’s but a decent-sized Co-Op.
-The Chinese is only open for supper.
+A big plus is that the loo is not only private and tucked away upstairs, it’s a big room with a lock on the door, hot water and paper towels – ideal for a bit of maintenance after two nights’ wild camping.
+There’s another cafe in the town centre, a pub that does food, a butchers for pies, a bakers too but perhaps most usefully not a candlestick maker’s but a decent-sized Co-Op.
+The Chinese takeaway is only open for supper.

-Twice I’d passed the mysterious sheepfold near Sell Burn with a tent on my back and longed to put it up, now I finally achieved my ambition.
-The ground was sloping and the wall did very little to cut the brisk wind but it was a wonderfully atmospheric place to sleep.
+Twice I’d passed the mysterious sheepfold near Sell Burn with a tent on my back and longed to camp, now I finally achieved my ambition.
+The ground was sloping and the wall did very little to cut the brisk wind but it was a wonderfully atmospheric place.

 In June I’d got lost on Whitley Pike so I spent time on this return trip trying to understand how that had happened – see PW1 – Day 17 for my conclusions.
 Southbound on a clear day the summit pole can be seen from the cattle grid, failing that just follow the flagstones virtually due south.
-As so often on The Way, there’s a comedy bog where they peter out.
+As so often, there’s a comedy bog where they peter out.

 From the B6320 just aim for Shitlington mast as soon as (and if) it becomes visible.
-Down from the Crags I became confused by the stream crossings, mistakenly thinking the first house (covered by a red square on the NTG map, p.
+Down from the Crags I became confused by stream crossings, mistakenly thinking the first house (covered by a red square on the NTG map, p.
 163) had been Shitlington Hall.
 The actual so-called Hall (just a farm and not named) is further on.
 Then I became further confused by the hexagonal plantation at about 823 785 (NTG p.161).
-I failed to notice that the lower half of this hexagon is bog, not wood.
+I failed to notice on the map that the south half of this hexagon is bog, not wood.
 You need to follow the road far enough south to pick up the obvious tarred track to Linacres.
-Try to walk along the edge of the wood through the middle of the hexagon and you’ll become embroiled in a strength sapping and foot soaking (although botanically interesting) mire.
+If you try to walk along the edge of the wood through the middle of the hexagon, you’ll become embroiled in a strength sapping and foot soaking (although botanically interesting) mire.

 Oh my, it got worse.
-For some completely inexplicable reason I failed to spot an obvious fingerpost pointing along the dyke across the tarred road at 803 754 (NTG p.
-161) and I turned right onto the road instead.
+For some inexplicable reason I failed to spot an obvious fingerpost pointing along the dyke across the tarred road at 803 754 (NTG p.
+161) and turned right onto the road instead.
 My excuse is that this road seemed newly-tarred, in June I’m sure it had been just a stone track.
-I somehow mistook it for the actual road past Willowbog further south.
-When no Willowbog appeared, it was a case for OS Locate and for a long walk back to the blindingly obvious fingerpost I’d missed.
-All in all this was not a good day for navigation and I still had the perplexing Wark Forest diversion to negotiate.
+I mistook it for the actual road past Willowbog further south.
+When no Willowbog appeared, it was a case for OS Locate and for a long walk back to the obvious fingerpost I’d missed.
+Not a good day for navigation and I still had the perplexing Wark Forest diversion to negotiate.
 Luckily I remembered how that worked from back in June, but I can’t remember now, so – good luck!

-I was reluctant to leave my cosy campsite on Padon Hill but wild camping etiquette dictates a dawn start, so off I went at an unearly seven o’clock.
+I was reluctant to leave my cosy campsite on Padon Hill but wild camping etiquette dictates departing at dawn, which in October occurs at a civilised seven o’clock.

 Whitley Pike seemed friendly enough and the paths over Deer Play and Lough Shaw well-trodden and obvious; I was baffled as to how I’d become so lost up here in June.
 I was so pleased with myself for getting it right this time, I promptly took the wrong track out of Blakelaw Farm.
 This absurd error was compounded by my thinking to myself all the way down ‘that’s funny, I’ve an inkling this might not be quite right’.
 Did I stop and check?
 No, I stomped on.
 On the Pennine Way when you get an inkling, it’s time get thinkling.